telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/donut-chart-hole-text.md

 title: Place Text in Donut Chart Center
 page_title: Place Text in Donut Chart Center | Kendo UI Charts
 description: "Learn how to place some text in the center of a Kendo UI Donut Chart."
+previous_url: /controls/charts/how-to/donut-chart-hole-text
 slug: howto_placetextinthecentre_donutcharts
 ---

 # Place Text in Donut Chart Center

-To display some text in the center of a Kendo UI Donut Chart, use the [`render` event](/api/javascript/dataviz/ui/chart#events-render) to plot Text and other Shapes.
-First of all, you must locate the center point.
-The [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) provides this information.
+In some scenarios, you might need to display some content in the center of a Kendo UI Donut Chart.

+To achieve this behavior:

+1. Locate the center point.
+For more information, refer to the [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) API call.
+2. Plot `Text` or other `Shapes` to achieve this behavior by using the [`render` event](/api/javascript/dataviz/ui/chart#events-render).

 The example below demonstrates how to place some text in the center of a Kendo UI Donut Chart.